amattn/tuid/README.md

 end
 ```

-Add the following code to a single schema module to use TUID columns like so:
+Add the following code to a single schema module to use TUID as primary keys like so:

 ```elixir